pinterest/querybook/docs_website/docs/integrations/add_ai_assistant.md

 4. Enable it in `querybook/config/querybook_public_config.yaml`

 With vector store plugin enabled, text-to-sql will also use it to find tables if tables are not provided by the user.

+### Initilize the Vector Index

+In Docker based deployments, attach to `web` or `worker` component and run

+    ```shell
+    python ./querybook/server/scripts/init_vector_store.py
+    ```

+It will add summary for all tables and sample query summary of the tables to the vector store.
+If you'd like to only index part of the tables, you can follow the example of `ingest_vector_index` to create your own script.